 By order of the Honourable Mr. Justice Wilton-Siegel dated April 25, 2013 the activities of the Receiver set down in the Second Report were approved.
 The Receiver was authorized to enter into a two year lease extension agreement with the major tenant of the Mall, The County of Lambton ("the County").
-The receipts and disbursements set down in the Statement of Receipts and Disbursements contained in the Second Report, together with the fees and expenses of the Receiver and its counsel to March 31, 2013 were also approved.
+The Statement of Receipts and Disbursements contained in the Second Report, together with the fees and expenses of the Receiver and its counsel to March 31, 2013 were also approved.